 Scrumptious cake filled with fresh cranberries, candied orange peel and crystallized ginger, is mildly spiced and topped with a sugar cookie streusel.
 Perfect for a special holiday Thanksgiving or Christmas brunch!

-- 3 tablespoons finely chopped candied orange peel
+- 3 tablespoons (34 g) finely chopped candied orange peel

-- 3 tablespoons finely chopped Australian Crystallized Ginger, such as Williams-Sonoma
+- 3 tablespoons (34 g) finely chopped crystallized ginger

-- 6 tablespoons (85 grams) salted butter, cut into bits
+- 6 tablespoons (85 g) salted butter, cut into bits

-- 2 teaspoons grated lemon zest, 1 medium lemon
+- 2 teaspoons (4 g) grated lemon zest, from 1 medium lemon

 - 2 teaspoons (10 ml) pure vanilla extract

-- 2 large eggs (mine weighted 112 grams w/o shells), room temperature
+- 2 large eggs (mine weighted 112 g w/o shells), room temperature

 - Shortening or favorite cooking oil, for greasing cake pan